So. Technically I have dropped the ball with Project 365 hosted by Sara at ...Make Music From Your Heart To The Lord.

 From my blog title you can infer I'm from the south.
 I was born in Kentucky, in the Blue Ridge Mountains.
 As the saying goes, You can take the girl out of the mountains but you'll never take the mountains out of the girl.
 How true!
 I love my mountains with a passion that cannot be adequately communicated but only felt by fellow southerners.
 Amen?
 Amen!

 While I love the place of my birth, I also LOVE, LOVE, LOVE to travel!
-And when I married my hubby I guaranteed a lifetime of travel ☺ We can frequently be found in airports, often looking just as tired as when this photo was taken. (this was at the end of a short-term mission trip and one of the youth grabbed our camera and took this photo -- and I'm glad they did!)
+And when I married my hubby I guaranteed a lifetime of travel ☺ We can frequently be found in airports, often looking just as tired as when this photo was taken.

 The very first overseas trip I took was to Argentina.
 Shocking, isn't it?
 LOL My hubby wanted his wife and kids to see where he'd grown up.
 We came for a month, from mid-December 1996 through mid-January 1997.
 We had a blast visiting the different places he lived (his parents were church planters so they moved every few years) but our favorite was the last place.
 My hubby went to high school in Santa Rosa de Calamuchita which was a little pueblo of around 3,500 then (it's up to around 13,000 now).
 The family still owns the house, just two hours from where we currently live, so it's still a favorite place to get away to and enjoy a little country.
 Located 4 km from Santa Rosa, it sits about a city-block-walk from the river, along a dirt road lined with eucalyptus trees.
 My hubby helped his family build the house and stone fence so of course it's very special to him.